Hypogonadism is when your body does not produce enough sex hormones. Treatment options will depend, in part, on whether you’re trying to conceive.

-There are two types of hypogonadism: primary and central.
+There are three types of hypogonadism: primary, secondary, and eugonadotropic.

-Primary hypogonadism means that you don’t have enough sex hormones in your body due to a problem in your gonads.
-Your gonads are still receiving the message to produce hormones from your brain, but they aren’t able to produce them.
+Your gonads are still receiving the message to produce hormones from your brain, but they can’t produce the hormones.

-- autoimmune disorders, such as Addison’s disease and hypoparathyroidism
+- autoimmune diseases such as Addison’s disease and hypoparathyroidism

 - liver and kidney diseases

 - surgery on your sexual organs

 Secondary hypogonadism may be the result of the following: